-Twitter and Facebook are in a virtual tie for third place.
+Twitter and Facebook are in a virtual tie for second place.
 As of 2016, Facebook had captured 41% of mobile device users in Japan but only about 20% of the population overall.
 Twitter, by contrast, had boasted about 30% of both the country as a whole and mobile users in particular in 2016—but its numbers are on the rise, with a countrywide user base of more than 35% as of 2017 and more users being added every day.
-Because of this recent, ongoing surge in growth, we’re making a judgement call and giving it third place on our list of channels.
+Because of this recent, ongoing surge in growth, we’re making a judgement call and giving it second place on our list of channels.

 For recruiters, Instagram poses many of the challenges that Twitter does—but with a twist.
 It’s a channel designed to reward high-quality visual branding.
 If you can incorporate memorable visuals into your employer branding efforts, Instagram is one of the social media sites most likely to reward your efforts, nowhere more so than in Japan.